 China's Huawei sues to challenge US security law

-SHENZHEN, China (AP) — Chinese tech giant Huawei is challenging a U.S. law that labels the company a security risk and would limit its access to the American market for telecom equipment.
+SHENZHEN, China (AP) — Chinese tech giant Huawei is challenging a U.S. law that would limit its American sales of telecom equipment on security grounds as the company steps up efforts to preserve its access to global markets for next-generation communications.

 Huawei Technologies Ltd.'s lawsuit, announced Thursday, asks a federal court to reject as unconstitutional a portion of this year's U.S. military appropriations act that bars the government and its contractors from using Huawei equipment.

-It comes as the biggest global maker of network equipment fights a U.S. campaign to persuade allies to shun Huawei .
-That effort threatens to block access to major markets as phone carriers prepare to invest billions of dollars in next-generation, 5G networks.
+It comes as the biggest global maker of network equipment fights a U.S. campaign to persuade allies to shun Huawei.
+That threatens to block access to major markets as phone carriers prepare to invest billions of dollars in fifth-generation, or 5G, networks.

-The complaint, filed in Plano, Texas, the headquarters of Huawei's U.S. operations, cites the framers of the U.S. Constitution, including Alexander Hamilton and James Madison, in arguing that the law in question violates the constitutional separation of powers, denies due process and amounts to a "Bill of Attainder" that singles out a specific entity for adverse treatment.
+The complaint filed in Plano, Texas, the headquarters of Huawei's U.S. operations, says the law is an unconstitutional "bill of attainder," or a measure that singles out a specific entity for punishment.
+It says that denies the company due process and amounts to a "death penalty."

-It says the law causes the company "concrete and particularized injury, and imminent future injury" and subjects it to a "burden that is severe, permanent and inescapable" that amounts to a corporate "death penalty."
+The American Embassy in Beijing said it had no comment on pending litigation.

 "We are compelled to take this legal action as a proper and last resort," the company's rotating chairman, Guo Ping, said at a news conference.
 Guo said the ban would limit competition, slowing the rollout of fifth-generation communications and raising consumer prices.

-Huawei has pleaded not guilty to U.S. trade-theft charges after a federal court in Seattle unsealed a 10-count indictment in January against two of its units, Huawei Device Co. and Huawei Device USA.
-The charges include conspiracy to steal trade secrets, attempted theft of trade secrets, wire fraud and obstruction of justice.
+Huawei has pleaded not guilty to U.S. trade-theft charges unsealed by a federal court in Seattle in January.

-The company's chief financial officer, Meng Wanzhou, is fighting extradition to the U.S. after she was arrested in Vancouver, Canada on Dec.
-1. U.S. prosecutors have filed charges accusing Meng, who is the daughter of Huawei's founder, of lying to banks about dealings with Iran.
+The company's chief financial officer, Meng Wanzhou, was arrested Dec.
+1 in Canada on U.S. charges of lying to banks about dealings with Iran.
+She is fighting extradition to the United States.

 Huawei says the new law would shrink its potential U.S. market further by prohibiting the government from buying the Chinese vendor's technology and from buying goods or services from or giving grants or loans to companies or other third parties that do.
 The United States accounts for 20 to 25 percent of the global market for computer and telecom technology.

-Huawei says the U.S. law it is protesting improperly has Congress play the role of a court.

-The ban is "based on numerous false, unproven and untested propositions," said Song Liuping, the company's chief legal officer, at the news conference.
+The ban is "based on numerous false, unproven and untested propositions," the company's chief legal officer, Song Liuping, said at the news conference.
 "Huawei has an excellent security record and program.
 No contrary evidence has been offered."

-The Chinese government says Washington fabricates or exaggerates security concerns to block competition.
+Australia, Japan, Taiwan and some other governments also have imposed curbs on use of Huawei technology.

+Guo complained Washington was "sparing no effort to smear" the company but has released no evidence.

 Founded in 1987 by a former military engineer, Huawei overtook Ericsson in 2017 as the biggest global supplier of network gear.
 It says it supplies 45 of the world's top 50 phone companies and has contracts with 30 carriers to test 5G wireless technology.